 For laboratory samplers at the time of sampling, a chain of custody (COC) form must be filled out.
-The following information must be recorded by samplers:
+The following information must be recorded by samplers: Comments say "how will the sample collector provide a unique identifier for each sample?"
+Tracy's notes say to ask the lab:

-- Date sample was collected - Time sample was collected - Location of sample: city, general location, and specific location. - Example for a river sample: - Name of sampler - ID of sampling bottle is the site name and the date collected. - Analysis (e.g., bacteria) to be conducted, which must also be written in indelible ink on the sample bottle - Environmental conditions (e.g., waves, currents, tide, wind, sky, rain, runoff) - Describe in comments section any problems encountered during sampling and corrective actions taken
+- Date sample was collected - Time sample was collected - Location of sample: city, general location, and specific location. - Example for a river sample: \\\\\\ - Name of sampler - A unique identifier will be on each sampling bottle, consisting of the site name/date collected - Analysis (e.g., bacteria) to be conducted, which must also be written in indelible ink on the sample bottle - Environmental conditions (e.g., waves, currents, tide, wind, sky, rain, runoff)

+• Describe in comments section any problems encountered during sampling and corrective actions taken